usaid-cs/yesterday-i-learned/random.md

 - If you are extremely paranoid about letting people who mail you things know where you live (which are usually the same place), or just homeless, [get a PO box](https://www.reddit.com/r/LifeProTips/comments/65j5nr/lpt_if_youre_starting_out_in_a_new_city_and_dont/).
 - Emma Morano, the last surviving person from the 1800s, ate [two raw eggs](http://www.bbc.co.uk/news/amp/39610937) a day.
 - Paper is rarely (apparently only once or twice) shown in Star Wars.
-- [Yellow NY plates are the new ones.](https://patch.com/new-york/harrison/not-everyone-happy-with-new-nys-license-plates) White NY plates are the old ones.
 - Mead can be sweet, dry, sparkling, non-sparkling, 8% ABV, to 20% ABV.
 It can basically be anything.
 Saying one has tried mead is like saying one has tried "beer".
 - Want something done?
 [Go to the person](https://hbr.org/2017/04/a-face-to-face-request-is-34-times-more-successful-than-an-email).
 It is a lot (34 times, says article) more effective than email.
 - You haven't really made microservices properly if [you need to change multiple microservices at once by many teams to make a feature](http://chi.pl/2017/01/30/Micro-monolith-Anti-pattern.html), or if you need to deploy multiple microservices at once to make it work, or if all these microservices, for some inexplicable reason, need the same framework to work together.